 Multicurrency loans: Give the borrower the possibility of drawing a loan in different currencies.

-Multifactor CAPM: A version of the capital asset pricing model derived by Merton that includes extra-market sources of risk referred to as factor.
+Multifactor CAPM: A version of the capital asset pricing model derived by Merton that includes extra-market sources of risk referred to as a factor.

 Multinational Corporation: A firm that operates in more than one country.